derak-kilgo/enhanced-apache-status/readme.md

 ![Screesnhot Pimped Apache Status](https://www.axel-hahn.de/assets/projects/pimped-apache-status/01-history-popup.png)

 ## REQUIREMENTS
-  * On the system you want to install the pimped Apache status:
+  * On the system you want to install the enhanced Apache status:
     - any webserver with php 5 (with curl; no database is needed)
   * On all webservers you want to monitor:
     - apache 2.x